AllenSWDB/allenswdb.github.io/databook/visual-behavior/VB-Ophys.md

 Passive viewing sessions are interleaved between active behavior sessions.
 On passive days, mice are given their daily water before the session (and are thus satiated) and view the stimulus in open loop mode, with the lick spout retracted to indicate that rewards are not available.
 This allows investigation of the impact of motivation and attention on patterns of neural activity.

+## Session Types

+The `session_type` indicates whether a session was a behavior training session (session type beginning with `TRAINING_`), or a session that occured under the 2-photon microscope (session type beginning with `OPHYS_`).
+Ophys sessions can be either active behavior, or passive viewing, as described above.
+Passive sessions always have `_passive` in the `session_type`.
+The image set shown during each session type is also included in the `session_type` name.

+The number included in the `session_type` just after whether it is `TRAINING_` or `OPHYS_` indicates the order in which the session occured in the overall training or imaging sequence. `OPHYS_` session numbers 0-3 in the name are always using the same image set that was shown during behavioral training. `OPHYS_` session numbers 4-6 are always using the new image set that was shown for the first time during 2-photon imaging.

+To learn more about the differences in task parameters for different `session_type`s, see the <b>**Visual Behavior Task**</b> page.

 ## Data Structure

 There are many dimensions to this dataset and the data can be grouped in different ways depending on your question of interest.
 For example, to investigate inter-areal interactions, it would be important to identify all the unique imaging planes recorded in a single session.
 To examine changes in neural activity over days, identifying the unique sessions in which a single imaging plane was recorded is necessary.
 These different groupings have unique IDs in the allenSDK metadata tables.